EdwardMan917/matic-docs/docs/edge/get-started/cli-commands.md

   </TabItem>
 </Tabs>

-Prefix path for folder directory of as IBFT validators used after the fork.
+Prefix path for the directories of new validators.
 Needs to be present if the flag `ibft-validator` is omitted.
-Available only in PoA mode.
+Available only when the IBFT mode is PoA (`--pos` flag is omitted).

 ---